 Going out every now and then for snacks or coffee is a common factor for distraction.
 So have a snacking set up in your cabin itself.
 Bring in water and dry snacks before starting your day.
 This helps a lot.

 Internal issues are not the only speed breakers of your work schedule.
 Constraints like external sounds, phone calls, colleagues chit-chatting, and frequent knocks are the most important causes of attention fluctuation.
 Since you cannot put a do not disturb sign outside your cabin or cubicle, just put on the headphones.
 They are enough to indicate that you or in “work mode” and won’t like to be interrupted.

 Avoid Lengthy Internet or Phone Interaction

 The young working section tends to be drawn towards social networking sites even in the middle of an urgent official call or documentation.
 The best way to overcome this is to work offline or if you really cannot diminish internet usage since it is a part of your work then strictly stay away from social networking websites.
-Text messaging is another drag which causes you to sigh away from your work and finally return with a blank mind.
-It is better to keep the phones in a silent mode or fix a particular period when you will take up calls or make call backs that are urgent.
+Text messaging is another drag that causes you to sigh away from your work and finally return with a blank mind.
+It is better to keep the phones in silent mode or fix a particular period when you will take up calls or make callbacks that are urgent.